DinoChiesa/Apigee-GCP-Logging-Example/README.md

 ![Selecting the dropdown](./images/screenshot-20170214-120451.png)

-## License
+## A Pattern

-This material is Copyright 2017-2020 Google LLC and is licensed under the [Apache 2.0 License](LICENSE).
-This includes the the API Proxy configuration as well as the nodejs tools and libraries.
+Most Google Cloud services are available via the same OAuth 2.0 pattern.
+If you have a service account, you can use the same basic API Proxy to obtain a token for other services.
+You need only to request the proper scopes, in the JWT.
+And of course you need to authorize the service account for those scopes.